 Why is Apple Cider Vinegar (ACV) a good solvent?

-Acetic acid is the chief ingredient in vinegar that makes it both a preservative and a solvent.
-Winemaker August Sebastiani observed that “God is trying to make vinegar” – vinegar is created by the fermentation of alcohol, which occurs in the presence of oxygen.
-Thus, vinegar is in a stable state.
-Vinegar by nature is very acidic, so it slows the growth of harmful bacteria.
+Acetic acid is the chief ingredient in vinegar that makes it both a preservative and a solvent, which is produced through the fermentation and subsequent oxidation of ethanol.
+Winemaker August Sebastiani observed that “God is trying to make vinegar”, probably because all wine can become vinegar without careful storage.
+Vinegar is created from a fermentation process of undistilled alcohol, which will occur in the presence of oxygen.
+Once an undistilled alcohol becomes vinegar, it is in a stable state and does not change much and can last for years.
+Vinegar is acidic, so it slows the growth of harmful bacteria.
 Vinegar’s acidic nature works to dissolve minerals, which is not as effectively achieved using solvents such as water or alcohol.

 How is apple cider vinegar made?